CarlosMirandaHuerta/About-me/README.md

-- 👋 Hi, I’m @TheCharliezard
+- 👋 Hi, I’m Carlos Miranda
-- I like playing all types of videogames and I'm trying to understand their code
-- I'm currently working on scripts for Minecraft mods and plugins for servers
-- Also, I own my own Minecraft server which is themed around Subnautica style gameplay.
-Feel free to contact me if you want to join or have a look ;)
+- Currently studying web development and design
 - The easiest way to reach me is by writing me an email to cmirandahuerta@gmail.com.
 I reply fast